csswizardry/csswizardry.github.com/_posts/2023-01-10-why-not-document-write.md

 themselves, whereas other synchronous scripts can make use of alternate optimisations to sidestep them.

+<ins datetime="2025-06-01"><strong>N.B.</strong> Happily, nothing about
+<code>document.write()</code> specifically will impact Interaction to Next
+Paint.
+Only if the JavaScript itself is particularly problematic or expensive will you suffer poor INP scores.
+If you are struggling with INP, let’s organise a <a href="/workshops/">workshop</a>!</ins>

 <small>**N.B.** This audit and, accordingly, this article, only deals with
 script injection using `document.write()`—not its usage in general.
 [The MDN entry for